manju690/ANS/wiUpdatingRoles.md

 The scope of this document covers the following:

-1. Adding Puppet Role/Tag In Both ANS-MAR & ANS-CLY Environment
+1. Adding puppet role/tag in both ANS-MAR & ANS-CLY Environment

 ## Stages for adding roles

+     If we get any requests to add or update puppet role , There are two places where we have to make changes

          1. The first one is in Blueprint.
 	 2. The second one is in vro workflow which is present under Resources.

-     -
+## Prerequisites

+Following are the prerequisites to add/update puppet roles in both the Environments

+     Access to the both ANS-MAR & ANS-CLY in VRA Environment Access to the both ANS-MAR & ANS-CLY in VRO Environment

 ## Stage 1

+## Updating Roles Procedure In VRA Resources

 - Stage 1.1